 You are no longer aware of the pack on your back or the blister on your heel or the sun on your head.
 You are one with everything around you and although you see everything, you do not think about them in words, they just are.

 The majority of pilgrims hike with just a small backpack bearing a change of clothing and a few necessities.
-With an abundance of pilgrim accommodation there is little need to carry camping equipment although a few pilgrims do wild camp along the way.
+With an abundance of pilgrim accommodation, there is little need to carry camping equipment although a few pilgrims do wild camp along the way.
 Experienced pilgrims know to keep their pack light.
 All along the route, however, one finds evidence of people shedding excess weight in the form of abandoned boots, clothing, books and other unwanted items!

-Arriving is Santiago one is confronted by the elaborate 18th century Baroque facade of the Santiago Cathedral.
+Arriving is Santiago one is confronted by the elaborate 18th-century Baroque facade of the Santiago Cathedral.
 Ascending the double staircase, one enters to find a 12th century Romanesque church with an original, magnificent marble sculpture – the ‘Portico del Gloria’ or Gate of Glory – sculptured by master Mateo between 1168 and 1188.
 It is traditional to hug an effigy of the saint and visit his relics in the crypt under the altar.

-After attending a special pilgrims’ mass in the cathedral – where one might be lucky enough to see the largest incense burner in the world – the pilgrim presents the stamped credencial at the Pilgrims’ Office, proving that the last 100km has been walked or cycled.
-If the pilgrim can profess to having walked for a religious and/or spiritual reason, the coveted ‘Compostela’ certificate, based on a 14th century document in Latin, is granted.
+After attending a special pilgrims’ mass in the cathedral – where one might be lucky enough to see the largest incense burner in the world – the Pilgrim presents the stamped credencial at the Pilgrims’ Office, proving that the last 100km has been walked or cycled.
+If the pilgrim can profess to have walked for a religious and/or spiritual reason, the coveted ‘Compostela’ certificate, based on a 14th century document in Latin, is granted.
 About half of the pilgrims receiving the Compostela profess to walking the pilgrimage for a purely religious reason.

 Paupers and Priests